godotengine/godot-docs/getting_started/workflow/assets/import_process.rst

 Previously, importing assets in Godot 2.x required manual maintenance of a separate directory with source assets.
-Without doing this, it was impossible to specify how to convert and change import flags for textures, audios, scenes, etc.
+Without doing this, it was impossible to specify how to convert and change import flags for textures, audio files, scenes etc.

-In Godot 3.0, we use a more modern approach to importing: Simply drop your assets (image files, scenes, audios, fonts, etc) directly in the project folder (copy them manually with your OS file explorer).
+In Godot 3.0, we use a more modern approach to importing: Simply drop your assets (image files, scenes, audio files, fonts etc) directly in the project folder (copy them manually with your OS file explorer).
 Godot will automatically import these files internally and keep the imported resources hidden in a res://.import folder.